 - The day borrower has a written payment agreement with the collection agency is the date that the deal is effective

 Charge off accounts are ignored by FHA with debt to income ratio calculations.

 Judgments And Tax Liens

 Borrowers can qualify for FHA Loans with judgments and tax liens without having to pay it off in full.

 - As long as borrowers have a written payment agreement with the judgment creditor and/or the Internal Revenue Service and have made at least three monthly payments, they should qualify for an FHA Loan

 - Written payment agreement and three months of canceled checks need to be provided

 Qualify Now For FHA Loan With No Lender Overlays

-If you meet the minimum FHA Lending Guidelines but were told by a bank or mortgage lender that you do not qualify for a FHA Loan due to their mortgage lender overlays, contact Gustan Cho Associates at 262-716-8151 or email us at email@example.com.We do not have any mortgage lender overlays and just go off DU FINDINGS.
+Borrowers who meet the minimum FHA Lending Guidelines but were told by a bank or mortgage lender they do not qualify for an FHA loan due to their overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.We do not have any mortgage lender overlays and just go off DU FINDINGS.